dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 ---

 I submitted my first ever leaderboard appeal after **five years**.
-They denied it after 3 hours.
-The appeal system isn’t there to offer second chances - it’s there to look like one exists. **More on this later.**
+They denied it after 3 hours. <br> The appeal system isn’t there to offer second chances - it’s there to look like one exists.